hashicorp/consul/website/source/api/config.html.md

   URL as a query parameter.

 - `cas` `(int: 0)` - Specifies to use a Check-And-Set operation.
-If the index is 0, Consul will only put the entry if it does not already exist.
+If the index is 0, Consul will only store the entry if it does not already exist.
 If the index is non-zero, the entry is only set if the current index matches the `ModifyIndex` of that entry.